 To import a vehicle into Canada, you may have to comply with CMVSS or Canadian Motor Vehicle Safety Standards.
-These include vehicles on the road, off road, snowmobiles, motorcycles and all-terrain categories that are regulated.
-If your vehicle is more than 15 years old they may get an exemption or if it is a bus with manufacturing date prior to 1971.
+These include vehicles on the road, off-road, snowmobiles, motorcycles, and all-terrain categories that are regulated.
+If your vehicle is more than 15 years old they may get an exemption or if it is a bus with a manufacturing date prior to 1971.
 However, you may import these exempted vehicles to Canada only after meeting border entry regulations as per CBSA.

 Can You Import A Modified Vehicle Into Canada?